 It can get a little frustrating if we're not producing the standard of shots that we would like to however.

-Luckily, there's a quick and easy rule that can save your daytime landscapes (or any other daytime shot for that matter), at least in terms of exposure and light.
+Luckily, there's a quick and easy “rule” (or as we like to call them, “guidelines”) that can save your daytime landscapes (or any other daytime shot for that matter), at least in terms of exposure and light.

-It's called the f/16 Rule and is sometimes known as the Sunny 16 Rule.
+It's called the f/16 Rule and is sometimes known as the Sunny 16 Rule (or even the Sunny f/16 Rule) and is useful for those who like a guide to landscape photography settings at this time of day.

 It's basically a way of ensuring a reasonable shot under sunny conditions without recourse to a light meter.